ChopsII/cpp-from-scratch/content/lessons/lesson1.md

 Feel free to play around with it a little.

-Some things you might like to explore
+Some things you might like to explore:

+### Ex 1.1 Questions

 * What happens if you leave off the `\n`?
 * What about the `;`?